crossdb-org/docs/docs/blog/benchmark/crossdb-vs-sqlite3.md

 OS			: Ubuntu 24.04
 SQLite3		: 3.45.1
 CrossDB		: 0.8.0
-gcc 		: 13.2.0
+Compiler 	: gcc 13.2.0 with -O2 optimization

 ```

 > **NOTE**
-> Test result will vary with CPU/OS/Compiler/SQLite/System Load.
-And even on the same server, it'll vary each time.
+> Test results will vary depending on the CPU, OS, compiler, SQLite, and system load.
+Even on the same server, the results will differ each time.

 <!--
 cat /proc/cpuinfo